pierceforte/cs307_final_platformer_game/README.md

 - Game Area Editor
     - The builder stage serves as a game area editor where players can add to existing levels or create their own.
 - Player Profiles
     - Players have the ability to create an account or sign in.
-These accounts include a player name, password, birthday, and avatar.
+These accounts include a player name, password, birthday, avatar, and score.

 ### Notes/Assumptions

 Assumptions or Simplifications:
    - By going into great detail for our choice of game, we made the assumption that it would be okay focus more on our game as opposed to creating additional different games.

 Interesting data files:
-    - Our JSON files were rather challenging to design, but because we used reflection to support them, they are very extensible and flexible.
+   - Our data files were rather challenging to design, but because we used reflection to support them, they are very extensible and flexible.
 Each is written in JSON and contains a set of information for each level, which includes constructors and variable information.

 Known Bugs:
    - There are a number of bugs that exist primarily within the game play.
        - After completing the first level, the game crashes.
        - Game object interactions are not very clean and can be unexpected at times.
        - After a player loses all of its lives, the game ends, as opposed to presenting a menu.

 Extra credit:
    - While we did not add a significant number of additional features, for the features we did add, we went into *great* depth.
 Our game features a lot of incredible, custom-made art, a very flexible level-designer, and thorough input/output procedures using reflection.

 ### Impressions